The Zen Arbitrage marketing claims seem too good to be true, right?

-I’ll talk about the first reason here: I was heavily reliant on textbook season price spikes to make significant money.
+First of all, I was reliant on textbook season price spikes to make significant money.

-While I was still able to find plenty of profitable books outside of textbook season, I typically had to wait longer to sell those books… Which brings us to the second reason I wasn’t able to go full-time with online book arbitrage.
+While I was still able to find plenty of profitable books outside of textbook season, I typically had to wait longer to sell those books.

 This is the second reason I wasn’t able to swing a full-time income with online book arbitrage: I didn’t have enough startup money to generate a return substantial enough to live off of.

 One of the biggest differences between online sourcing and local sourcing is that books online cost way more than $1 – $2.
 When I’m using Zen Arbitrage, my buy costs can be anywhere between $5 and $80.